PROJECT-TRAIN/LSE-Health-UVigo/README.md

 ## Annotations

-### 1. Video Translations to Spanish
+### 1. Translation from LSE to Spanish

-- **Description**: Each video is translated into Spanish, segmented into sentences and smaller segments.
+- **Description**: Each video is translated into Spanish, segmented and aligned into sentences and smaller segments.
 - **Total Segments**: 7,738

 ### 2. Sign Annotations